shalini161/SAR_Logic/README.md

 </p>

 ## Future Work

-The SAR logic circuit is too huge, hence consuming more simulation time .
-To reduce it we can opt for a Non-redundant SAR architecture.
+The SAR logic circuit requires a large number of transistors hence, lead to more power consumption.
+So to increase the performance of SAR logic
+Non-Redundant Successive Approximation Register architecture proposed by Rossi, can be used as it lessen the number of D Flip Flops

 ## Contributors